nielswitte/OpenSim-CMS/api/README.md

 ===============
 The OpenSim-CMS communicates with OpenSim objects through an JSON-API, based on REST.
 For valid requests the `HTTP/1.1 200 OK` is used, for failures an exception is thrown by the system and displayed as output with a `HTTP/1.1 400 Bad Request` header.
+For most functions the user needs to be authorized, if the user is not authorized but should be, a `HTTP/1.1 401 Unauthorized` header is used.

 ## Authorization
 Before the API can be used, an user needs to authorize himself.
 This can be done by using the following API: